Best daily deals

 THE SHORT ANSWER

-There are several ways to fix any issues of Netflix not working on your LG smart TV.
-They include simple troubleshooting methods such as making sure the TV is connected to the internet, to updating your television's firmware, to finally just turning the TV off and then on again.
+There are several ways to fix any issues with Netflix not working on your LG smart TV.
+They include simple troubleshooting methods such as ensuring the TV is connected to the internet, updating your television's firmware, and restarting the TV.
+Let's go over all these methods and others.

 KEY SECTIONS